sage-code/eve/manual/structure.md

 * variable  ::=  Type : identifier := value;
 * reference ::=  Type : identifier :: value;

-Global members are visible in current script with no prefix.
+Global members are visible in current module with no prefix.

 **public**